ydroulis/theo-assistant/README.md

 # 🤖 Theo, the theocratic bot assistant

-Automation to send the daily text from jw.org to **multiple WhatsApp groups** automatically using Node.js, Puppeteer, WhatsApp Web and internal scheduling with node-cron.
+Automation to send the daily text from jw.org to **multiple WhatsApp groups** automatically and also important reminders using Node.js, Puppeteer, WhatsApp Web and internal scheduling with node-cron.

 ## ✨ Current Version Updates